rehierl/abstract-properties/13-x-document-trees/13-5-document-order/2-2-well-formed-documents.md

-In order for a document to define an actual hierarchy of scopes, and therefore to correspond with an actual node tree, the document's sequence of tags must be well formed according to all of the following rules:
+In order for a document to define an actual hierarchy of scopes, and therefore to correspond with an actual node tree, the document's sequence of tags must be **well-formed** by following these rules:

 * (R1) each start-tag `<tag>` has an end-tag `</tag>` subsequent to it
 * (R2) for each end-tag there is a start-tag presequent to it
-* (R3) the scope of a node that begins with the child of a parent must end within the parent's scope
+* (R3) a start-tag and its end-tag must have the same parent

-A document that is in conflict with any of these rules must be understood to be **malformed**.
-As such, a parser may in general cancel the process of reading it because the definition a malformed document contains is broken.
+A document that is in conflict with any of these rules is understood to be **malformed**.
+As such, a parser may cancel the process of reading it.
+That is because the definition of a document tree, as defined by a malformed tag soup, is broken.

 Note that rule (R3) guarantees that no scope reaches into or out of another scope.
 Because of that, a conforming document defines no overlapping scopes.
-As a matter of consequence, the scope of a node `n` in regards to the scope of another node `x` can only be of the following:
+As a matter of consequence, the scope of a node `n` in regards to the scope of another node `x` can only be one of the following:

 * (1) disjoint - `<n> .. </n> .. <x> .. </x>`
 * (2) disjoint - `<x> .. </x> .. <n> .. </n>`